Geo-referencing in Tunisia everything you'll never learn at school

 WHAT YOU NEED TO KNOW

-Tunisia has an official referencing system using the Carthage Datum.
+Tunisia uses an official referencing system known as the Carthage Datum.
 What lies behind the term "Datum" is essentially a system of angular coordinates and an ellipsoid defined by its dimensions.
-Carthage Datum simply means that we're talking about the Clarke 1880 IGN ellipsoid, which has the following characteristics: the dimension of the semi-major axis is 6378249.2m (this is the same as the Earth's radius, which is around 6400 km) and its eccentricity, which is its deformation in relation to the sphere of the same radius, is 1/293.4660213=0.0034...
+Carthage Datum simply means that we're talking about the Clarke 1880 IGN ellipsoid, which has the following characteristics: the dimension of the semi-major axis is 6378249.2m (close to the Earth’s average radius of approximately 6400 kmand an eccentricity of 1/293.4660213, which indicates the degree of flattening compared to a perfect sphere.

 It is a model of the Earth with an altitude close to our mean sea level.
 Carthage Datum gives an altitude very close to mean sea level in Tunis, whereas the WGS84 Datum indicates an altitude of around 40m: Carthage is therefore better suited to Tunisia than WGS84.
 WGS84 is the global Datum used as standard on GPS systems, telephones, ships at sea, airplanes and above all, by Google.
 Both Carthage and WGS84 have Greenwich as their Origin of Longitude, i.e. Longitude zero passes through this reference point located in London.